artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > and death's dark cloud closed around his corpse.
 (16.345--50)
 > =

+The frequency of deaths creates a dizzying sense of violence and terror.
+Often, Homer will provide some background about the man who is about to die.
+He also references the family who is left behind:

+> Never would he repay his loving parents now
+> for the gift of rearing---his life cut short so soon,
+> brought down by the spear of lionhearted Ajax.
+(17.302--3)
+> =

 ## Armor and Weapons

 Everyone in the *Iliad* is obsessed with armor and weapons.
 Armor provided protection and was valuable.
 It also proved your bravery in battle: